top of page

 • iPhone 13 Pro mounted to handlebars using Peak Design Out Front Bike Mount

-• 2 x 1L wide mouth water bottles on bars in feeder bags
+• 2 x 1L wide mouth water bottles on bars in feeder bags.
+Sunscreen, lip chapstick, hand sanitizer, small red light blinkie (all stored in feeder bag outer pockets)

 • 1 x 1.5L water bottle in bottle cage under downtube